Healthy And Easy Main Dish Salad

 Hot Chilis To Seal The Deal

-I was never a fan of hot spice until I traveled to Thailand and then I was hooked.
-Spice that adds greatly to the rich tapestry of flavours and wakes up all your senses is what I’m talking about!
-Fish sauce is another ingredient I never thought I’d use before my trip but used correctly, it adds a depth of flavour and umami that can’t be beat, definitely worth adding to this Thai salad dressing.
+I was never a fan of hot spice until I traveled to Thailand in my early 20's and then I was hooked.
+Spice that adds greatly to the rich tapestry of flavours and wakes up all your senses is what I'm talking about!
+Fish sauce is another ingredient I never thought I'd use before that trip but used correctly, it adds a depth of flavour and umami that can't be beat, definitely worth adding to this Thai salad dressing.

 I think I could live on all the kinds of Asian food, the spicy, pungent and bright flavours are exciting and fun, anyone else?